'I'll never apologise for who I am' - Rashford responds to racist abuse & opens up on Euro 2020 final penal...

 "For all the kind messages, thank you.
 I'll be back stronger.
 We'll be back stronger."

-England boss Southgate also paid tribute to the players' character in the immediate aftermath, while captain Harry Kane offered a sharp rebuttal to those hurling abuse.
+England boss Southgate paid tribute to the players' character in the immediate aftermath of the shootout defeat, while captain Harry Kane offered a sharp rebuttal to those hurling abuse.

 At the scene of the Rashford mural, meanwhile, messages of goodwill and support have been posted, while the Red Devils star shared numerous positive letters he had received from school children.